nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # Function to group rare taxa or return a table with the rare taxa
 group_low_abund_taxa <- function(abund_table, threshold=0.05,
                                  rare_taxa=FALSE) {

-  # abund_table [MATRIX] - relative abundance matrix with taxa as columns and  samples as rows
-  # threshold [NUMERIC] - threshold for filtering out rare taxa.
-  # rare_taxa [BOOLEAN] - boolean specifying if only rare taxa should be returned
-  #                       If set to TRU then a table with only the rare taxa will be returned

   # Intialize an empty vector that will contain the indices for the
   # low abundance columns/ taxa to group